AlfazAli25/Real_Time_Poll_App/README.md

 2. **IP-based secondary restriction**

 Core functional and realtime edge cases are covered, and the next iteration should focus on stronger identity, concurrency guarantees, scalability, and production observability.

+Also, poll deletion is now restricted to the original poll creator (device-token match), and non-creators do not see delete controls in UI.